soen/Conjunction/docs/basics/README.md

 * [Configuring the search query](ConfigureSearchQuery.md)
 * [Retrieving the search results](RetrieveSearchResults.md)

-> Note: This guide assumes that you have an existing Visual Studio project, or have created one to be used by this guide.
+> **Note**: This guide assumes that you have an existing Visual Studio project, or have created one to be used by this guide.
 If not, start by creating a new Visual Studio Web project, and install Conjunction using the installation instructions found [here](https://soen.github.io/Conjunction/#installation-instructions).